Frances McElhill has more than 30 years’ experience representing nonprofit corporation clients and their boards of trustees.

-- Board of Directors, United Way of Greater Philadelphia and Southern New Jersey (2012-present).
+- Board of Directors, United Way of Greater Philadelphia and Southern New Jersey (2012-present)

 - Board of Trustees, Peirce College, (1996-2001), Executive Committee (1999-¬2001)

-- Board of Directors, Arts and Business Partnership of Southern New Jersey (2004-2008)
+- Board of Directors, Nonprofit Development Center of Southern New Jersey (2011-2019)

-Awards And Recognition
+Awards and Recognition

-- Named a “Top Attorney” in South Jersey Magazine (2007-present)
+- Named a “Top Attorney” by South Jersey Magazine (2007-present)